SAEONData/meta-manager/README.md

 ## Meta Manager

-A data management tool for Google objects in [React](https://reactjs.org/)
+A data management tool for Google objects implemented in [React](https://reactjs.org/)